irmen/cbmcodecs2/README.rst

     Upper-case/graphics mapping to screencodes (POKE) used by the Commodore 64 and Vic20

-Simply import the cbmcodecs package and you will then be able to use them as with any of the encodings from the standard library::
+Simply import the cbmcodecs2 package and you will then be able to use them as with any of the encodings from the standard library::

-    import cbmcodecs
+    import cbmcodecs2

     with open('file.seq', encoding='petscii_c64en_lc') as f: